DavidDock/cheers-to-beers/TESTING.md

 You can star and unstar a post.

 #### Results
 A logged in user can successfully star and unstar a post.
 The owner of the post cant star their own post and a non-user is be prompted to log in upon hover.
+Once a post is stared the user can successfully see all those posts on their "stared" feed allowing easy access to their favourite posts.

 ### Cheer and Uncheer a post